|Figure 3:In an average year, 90 - 100 tropical storms develop. This figure shows where they form and the most common paths they take.|

 |Australia Southeast Indian||October||May||7.3||3.6||1.6|

-The table above indicates that the official Atlantic Hurricane season lasts from June first through the end of November, and that on average, there are 10.6 tropical storms, 5.9 hurricanes, and 2.0 major hurricanes (category 3 and higher).
-Figure 8 shows that Atlantic hurricane activity peaks in early September, specifically on the date September 10, and that storms occasionally form outside the official hurricane season in May and December.
+It is shown above that the official Atlantic Hurricane season lasts from June first through the end of November, and that on average, there are 10.6 tropical storms, 5.9 hurricanes, and 2.0 major hurricanes (category 3 and higher).
+Figure 8 shows that Atlantic hurricane activity peaks in early September and that storms occasionally form outside the official hurricane season in May and December.
 This pattern of hurricane occurrence is closely correlated with the seasonal change in Atlantic sea surface temperature.
 The highest sea surface temperatures in the Atlantic typically occur in early September.

 |Figure 8: Average number of Atlantic Hurricanes per century as a function of calendar date.|

 The most important determinent of hurricane movement is the local environmental air flow in the middle troposphere.
 In other words, hurricanes tend to be "steered" around by the winds blowing at about 500 mb pressure (5 to 6 km above sea level).
 In late summer and early fall the "typical" wind patterns at 500 mb are generally easterly (or east toward west) below or south of 30° North latitude and westerly (west toward east) above or north of 30° North latitude.
 The reason for this is that a broad and elongated area of higher pressure is typically found near 30° latitude (See Figure N (top)).
-The figure shows that on average there are zones of higher pressure near 30° latitude in both the northern and southern hemisphere, which result in east to west 500 mb steering level winds throughout the tropics in both hemispheres.
-These semi-permanent belts of high pressure near 30° latitude are called subtropical highs.
-These "steering level" winds blow parallel to the pressure contours because they are upper level winds, not surface winds.
+The reason these "steering level" winds blow parallel to the pressure contours is because these are upper level winds, not surface winds.
 The reason why the winds south of the equator are also east toward west is that the Coriolis force turns the winds 90° to the left of the pressure gradient force in the Southern Hemisphere, while in the Northern Hemisphere the Coriolis force turns the wind 90° to the right of the pressure gradient force.
 Differences between the northern and southern hemisphere will not be emphasized in this course.
 You should be famailar with what happens in the Northern Hemisphere.

 Northern Hemisphere hurricanes that are below or south of 30° latitude will generally be steered from east to west.
 However, as shown in figure 3 above, it is not uncommon for hurricanes turn away from the equator (toward the north in the Northern Hemisphere and toward the south in the Southern Hemisphere) at some point along their track.
 If hurricanes move north of 30° latitude, they often make a turn toward the east or begin moving from west toward east.
 This is because the steering level winds north of 30° latitude are typically west toward east.